Logo Futurismo

 @biancapires97 | Enjoying the clear waters of Anjos

 These artificial pools by the ocean are filled with seawater, ideal for families with kids for safe playtime.
-You can also opt for going directly into the ocean when the conditions are good.
-On sunny days, you can even spot São Miguel island!
+You can also opt for going directly into the sea when the conditions are good.
+On sunny days, you can even spot São Miguel Island!

 @jorgeverissimo | Drone view of Maia, Santa Maria